-6.1 The Customer acknowledges and agrees that BridgeU and/or its licensors own all Intellectual Property Rights in the Platform and Services.
-Except as expressly stated herein, the Agreement does not grant Customer any rights to, under or in, Intellectual Property Rights in respect of the Platform or Services.
+5.1 The Customer acknowledges and agrees that BridgeU and/or its licensors own all Intellectual Property Rights in the Platform and Services.
+Except as expressly stated herein, this Agreement does not grant Customer any rights to, under or in, Intellectual Property Rights in respect of the Platform or Services.

-6.2 BridgeU confirms that it has all the rights in relation to the Platform that are necessary to grant all the rights it purports to grant under, and in accordance with, the terms of the Agreement.
+5.2 BridgeU confirms that it has all the rights in relation to the Platform that are necessary to grant all the rights it purports to grant under, and in accordance with, the terms of this Agreement.

 (a) for the duration of the Term, a non-exclusive, irrevocable licence to use the Customer Data to provide Customer with access to the Platform and its functionality; and